-Cruise ships are a form of tourism that’s really taken off.
-It’s a little like staying on a floating resort.
+Cruise ships are a form of tourism that’s taken off.
+It’s a little like staying in a floating resort.

-Cruise packages often include everything you could ever need from nightly entertainment, pools, casinos, workout rooms and dancing.
+Cruise packages often include everything you need, from nightly entertainment, pools, casinos, workout rooms and dancing.

 There are cruises for just about every type of traveller, age, demographic or theme.